RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 ### 1/ Import DATA

-the input data are sequences from an Illumina sequencer (Miseq / Hiseq).
+The input data are sequences from an Illumina sequencer (Miseq / Hiseq).

+Input sequences can be multiplexed:
+	- single_end sequences (SE): one file in the format: name.fastq.gz
-	- paired_end sequences (PE): one way sequencing and in output one fastq.gz file
+	- paired_end sequences (PE): two files in the format : name_R1.fastq.gz and name_R2.fastq.gz

+or already demultiplexed:
+	- single_end sequences (SE): one file by sample in the format: sample.fastq.gz
-	- single_end sequences (SE): two way sequencing (Read1 et read2) and in output two files: R1.fastq.gz and R2.fastq.gz
+	- paired_end sequences (PE): two files by sample in the format : sample.R1.fastq.gz and sample.R2.fastq.gz

-moreover, input sequences can be :
-	- multiplexed: sequences of several samples in one (SE) or two (PE) fastq.gz files.
-	- demultiplexed: sequences in one (SE) or two (PE) fastq.gz files per sample.

 The sequences are stored in a directory whose path is specified in the config_file.txt